Know Before You Go - Be prepared for what to expect on Inauguration Day.

 Ticket holders should walk or use Metro due to road closures and restricted access around the US Capitol.

-Find additional information about security screening entry points, prohibited items, and other security matters here.
+Additional information about security screening entry points, prohibited items, and other security matters is forthcoming.

 *Note: Some links provided on dc.gov or other DC government websites may display vendor logos, banners, or similar identification.
 Such links are used for operational reasons only and do not constitute or imply any endorsement of any vendor or its product.